kasna-cloud/dataflow-fsi-example/README.md

 # TSFlow RSI Example

-This project is an example of how to detect anomalies in financial technical indicators by modeling their expected distribution, and thus inform when the Relative Strength Indicator (RSI) is unreliable.
-RSI is a popular indicator for traders of financial assets, and it can be useful to understand when it is reliable or not.
+This project is an example of how to detect anomalies in financial, technical indicators by modeling their expected distribution and thus inform when the Relative Strength Indicator (RSI) is unreliable.
+RSI is a popular indicator for traders of financial assets, and it can be helpful to understand when it is reliable or not.
 This is achieved using realistic foreign exchange market data and leverages Google Cloud Platform and the TSFlow library.

-The TSFlow library is a fast, flexible library for processing time series data -- particularly for financial market data due to its large volume.
-Its ability to perform the data engineering and generate useful metrics in real-time significantly reduces the time and effort to build machine learning models and solve problems in the finance domain.
+The TSFlow library is a fast, flexible library for processing time-series data -- particularly for financial market data due to its large volume.
+Its ability to perform data engineering and generate useful metrics in real-time significantly reduces the time and effort to build machine learning models and solve problems in the finance domain.

-This example uses GCP infrastructure including Dataflow, Pub/Sub, BigQuery, Kubernetes Engine, and AI Platform.
+This example uses GCP infrastructure, including Dataflow, Pub/Sub, BigQuery, Kubernetes Engine, and AI Platform.

 ## Quickstart